DNS Records: An Introduction

 hostname for its server.

 Your MX records don’t necessarily have to point to your Linode.
-If you’re using a third-party mail service like Google Apps, you should use the MX records they provide.
+If you’re using a third-party mail service like Google Workspace, you should use the MX records they provide.

 Priority is another component of MX records.
 This is the number written between the record type and the target server (10 in the example above).
 Priority allows you to designate a fallback server (or servers) for mail for a particular domain.
 Lower numbers have a higher priority.
 Here’s an example of a domain that has two fallback mail servers: